d2718/njb/README.md

 ### Syntax Highlighting

+The whole goal of `njb` is a sort of Spartan austerity: a few dozen KB of Lua scripts plus a couple of external utilities that are more or less guaranteed to be on your web server.
+Supporting syntax highlighting introduces a 7.5 MB Go executable and some extra complications, but I really like syntax highlighting.
+It is therefore available, yet entirely optional.

 `njbrender.go` is a custom markdown renderer that also does syntax highlighting.
 It's a very simple mating of the two Go libraries you will need in order to compile it: